Royal Bath and West of England Society: History

-Since the 20th Century

 A final change of name created the present 'Royal Bath and West of England Society', and in 1994 the society was registered as a full charity under British law.
-The society continues to organise events around the west of England including a flower show and the Royal Bath and West Show, which in 2005 attracted 150,000 visitors.
+The society continues to organise events around the west of England, including a flower show and the Royal Bath and West Show, which in 2005 attracted 150,000 visitors.
 The current president of the society is HRH The Countess of Wessex.

+Showground

 The Royal Bath and West Showground is the location for many events throughout the year, including the New Wine summer conferences.

+The first Glastonbury festival at Worthy Farm was the Pop, Blues & Folk Festival, hosted by Michael Eavis on Saturday 19 September 1970.
+Eavis decided to host the first festival after seeing an open-air concert headlined by Led Zeppelin at the 1970 Bath Festival of Blues and Progressive Music at nearby Bath and West Showground in 1970.